Blind Cave Tetra Care: The Eyeless Wonder of the Aquarium World

 What you can’t see is arguably more interesting.
 Blind cave tetras have an enhanced lateral line system that is significantly more sensitive than that of their sighted relatives.
 They also have more numerous and larger neuromasts (the sensory cells that detect water movement), increased numbers of taste buds on their jaws, and a heightened sense of smell.
 These adaptations allow them to build a detailed “picture” of their surroundings using pressure waves and chemical signals instead of light.

 Sexual dimorphism is subtle.
-Females tend to be slightly larger and rounder-bodied when carrying eggs.
+Females are slightly larger and rounder-bodied when carrying eggs.
 Without eyes or color patterns to distinguish them, sexing these fish relies mainly on body shape.

 Average Size & Lifespan